joanna131fan/PERapplication2021/README.md

 Modify:
 - Change path of CSV file

 The data format encoding I chose was Base64 mainly because after an extensive session of Googling I have come to the conclusion that it uses a relatively larger character set to achieve a more efficient encoding.
 The algorithm is more complex than hex encoding, but the data size is only increased by 33%, which is good for space efficiency.
 I'm sure there are many better methods of encoding and decoding the given file, and I hope that by joining the team I will be able to learn about them and apply them to the software of the electric car.
+During my research session, I also came across bit rotation and bit shifting which I hope to learn more about in the future to be able to write the encoding/decoding from scratch.

 ### Run TaskC.py
 Run in terminal by calling ` python TaskC.py `.